gravity-platform/doc/hacking.md

 Incrementing the version SHOULD be done on a ``release`` branch after carefully considering all the merges in ``develop`` or in ``hotfixes``.
 On the ``develop`` branch the version number SHOULD always point to the next MINOR version and be postfixed with ``-dev``.

+## Package Repositories

+The gravity-platform makes heavy use of multiple package repositories.
+The repositories being used MUST be detailed in this guide.

+The PHP package archive [packagist](https://packagist.org/) SHALL be used for code in the libgraviton organisation.

+Node packaged modules [npm](https://npmjs.org/) SHOULD only be used during the build phase of JavaScript based projects.

+Precompiled JavaScript components MUST be installed with [Bower components](http://sindresorhus.com/bower-components/) before they MAY be compiled into a deliverable using tools from npm.